rust-osdev/uefi-rs/BUILDING.md

 - The `target` directory will contain a `x86_64-uefi` subdirectory, where you will find the `uefi_app.efi` file - a normal UEFI executable.

+- To run this on a real computer:
+  - Find a USB drive which is FAT12 / FAT16 / FAT32 formatted
+  - Copy the file to the USB drive, to `/EFI/Boot/Bootx64.efi`
+  - In the UEFI BIOS, choose "Boot from USB" or similar

 You can use the `uefi-test-runner` directory as sample code for building a simple UEFI app.